 Here are the most common reasons why this happens and what actions you can take to fix it.
 If you have to have air conditioning repair in Windsor, the Experts at Bryant Heating & Cooling Service Experts can help.
 Like always, all our AC repair labor is upheld by a 100% Satisfaction Guarantee.*

-1.Your Thermostat is Set Improperly
+1.Your Thermostat is Set Wrong

-2.Filter is Dirty
+2.Filter is Clogged

 3.Not Enough Refrigerant

-4.Condensing Unit is Blocked
+4.Condensing Unit is Dirty

 The outdoor component of your AC unit is called a condenser.
-This is essentially a big heat sink that transfers humid air from your house.
+This is essentially a big heat sink that transfers humid air from your residence.
 If the metal fins are covered with yard debris, the condenser can’t do its job.
 Rinse down the unit to clear debris that accumulates and cut back grass to confirm the condenser isn’t obstructed.

-5.Condenser Fan or Compressor has Worn Out
+5.Condenser Fan or Compressor has Gone Out